Yeshua Taught Us How To Love

 To love God, you must be devoted to Him “with all your heart and with all your soul and with all your mind”.

-Therefore do not worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’
-For it is the gentiles who seek all these things, and indeed your heavenly Father knows that you need all these things.
-But seek first the kingdom of God and his righteousness, and all these things will be given to you as well.
-So do not worry about tomorrow, for tomorrow will bring worries of its own.
-Today’s trouble is enough for today.
+Therefore don’t be anxious, saying, ‘What will we eat?’, ‘What will we drink?’ or, ‘With what will we be clothed?’
+For the Gentiles seek after all these things; for your heavenly Father knows that you need all these things.
+But seek first God’s Kingdom and his righteousness; and all these things will be given to you as well.
+Therefore don’t be anxious for tomorrow, for tomorrow will be anxious for itself.
+Each day’s own evil is sufficient.

 Trust Him, and seek His Kingdom above all else.
 That is how we love Him.

-At the end of the day, by loving our neighbor we also love our Creator.
+By loving our neighbor (through actions) we also love our Creator.

 Summary